-US LACROSSE and WINCHESTER YOUTH LACROSSE CODE OF CONDUCT
+WINCHESTER BOYS YOUTH LACROSSE (“WYL”) CODE OF CONDUCT

 I, as a player, coach, parent, spectator or official, pledge to conduct myself in a manner that complies with the US Lacrosse Youth Council "Code of Conduct" at all times.
 Accordingly, I pledge to:

-- Demonstrate respect to other players, coaches, parents, officials and spectators.
+- Demonstrate respect to other players, coaches, and parents; officials; and spectators;

-- Uphold the essential elements of the USL Youth Council “Code of Conduct”, which are HONESTY and INTEGRITY.
+- Uphold the essential elements of the USL Youth Council "Code of Conduct", which are:

 Further, I pledge NOT to: